SULPHUR SPRINGS, Texas — Legacy Ag Credit has named Heather Johnson chief financial officer of the northeast Texas

 “I’m grateful for the opportunity to join the seasoned management team here at Legacy Ag Credit,” she said.
 “As a borrower-owned cooperative, we have great people and a culture focused on serving our customers.”

-Legacy Ag Credit finances agriculture, rural real estate, country homes, poultry farms, timber operations, ranches, and agribusinesses.
+Legacy Ag Credit finances agriculture, rural real estate, country homes, poultry farms, timber operations, ranches, young, beginning, small farms, and agribusinesses.
 Headquartered in Sulphur Springs, it has lending offices in Canton, Gilmer, Longview, Sulphur Springs and Terrell.
 It is a part of the Farm Credit System, a nationwide network of rural lending cooperatives.